5 Pillars of Your Social Media and Content Marketing Strategy

 - How do you effectively link back to your primary site?

-The target audience for your personal page is your friends and acquaintances – some would call it your sphere of influence.
+The target audience for your personal page is your friends and acquaintances.
+Some call it your sphere of influence.
 Your business page would start with that, but would gradually expand to others that have an interest in your product, service or ideas.

 First, it makes sense to have more than one Facebook account.
 At the very least, have one for your personal life and one for your organization.
 You will attract a different group of friends to each of the two accounts.
 One group will be interested in you – the other will be interested in your product or service.
 If you have a third interest, create a third account.

 Keep the majority of your comments completely away from your business or organizational interest.
 When you do mention a business idea, don’t make it a sales pitch.
 A Realtor, for example, can occasionally mention a new listing as a public service with the idea that someone reading the comment may know someone else who is interested in that neighborhood.
 Just don’t make it your only comments or you will antagonize your friends.

 The reason for the 5-pillar approach is to link your Facebook page to your primary site, blog, Twitter and any other accounts that you have.
 Let everyone know that you have other sites and that you post different information on each.